 Do not do everything yourself (even if you want to).
 Keep in mind that it takes more than one person to run a club.
 Having to do all the work alone is not only unfair to the other members but puts unnecessary stress on yourself.

 Do not just rely on email.
-When it comes to successfully starting a club in high school, communication is key.
+Communication is key to successfully starting a club in high school.
 With schoolwork and other extracurricular activities, it can sometimes be hard to keep in touch with your members if you rely on only one form of communication.

-Try incorporating group apps like Trello or Slack, where you can interact, schedule meetings, and receive notifications directly to your phone.
+Try incorporating group apps like Trello or Slack.
+These apps allow you to interact, schedule meetings, and receive notifications directly on your phone.

 Think twice before naming your club.
 Naming your club is one of the most important parts of starting a club in high school.
-You want to choose a name that will serve as a good first impression to potential members and will be memorable for years to come.
+You want to choose a name that will make a good first impression on potential members and be memorable for years to come.

 Trust in your passion and be prepared for naysayers.
 It’s no secret that starting a club in high school is a challenging task.
 Some people would try to say that your club isn’t that great or that it might fail.
 Don’t let the negative opinions of others discourage you!

-There are bound to be students who share the same interests as you, who will be willing to join your club.
-If you work hard and take constructive criticism, your club can succeed.
+There are bound to be students who share your interests and will be willing to join your club.
+If you work hard and accept constructive criticism, your club can succeed.

 Consult your club members.
 Don’t be afraid to ask your members for their input and opinions about ideas for potential activities, events, or trips.
 An event is more likely to be successful if it’s catered to the type of things your members want to see.

 Of course, you can!
 If your school approves it, many organizations are willing to help high school clubs if their goals align with their own.
-Some businesses, let us say Krispy Kreme, for example, will provide you with doughnuts to help you with your club's fundraising strategies.
+Some businesses, like Krispy Kreme, for example, will provide doughnuts to help your club with its fundraising strategies.

-Typically, it would not be good to start a club as soon as you get into 9th grade, as 9th and 10th grade are exploratory years.
+Typically, starting a club as soon as you get into 9th grade would not be good, as 9th and 10th grade are exploratory years.
 However, if you feel you have the right skills to handle the rigor of starting your own club, go for it!
 It is okay to start a club any time in your high school years.

 Some helpful things to research before starting a club in high school could be:

 You should find a faculty or staff member who shares an interest in the subject your club explores.
-If you want to start a language club, for example, talk to a language teacher.
-You may know someone, or a group of people, who are willing to help you start your club.
+For example, talk to a language teacher if you want to start a language club.
+You may know someone or a group of people who are willing to help you start your club.

-The best course of action to take would be contacting the faculty and staff, either in-person or via email; you can typically find their contact information through your school's staff directory.
+The best course of action to take would be to contact the faculty and staff, either in person or via email; you can typically find their contact information through your school's staff directory.
 Having multiple advisors is also acceptable.

 You could, but keep in mind that the process may differ from your high school.
 Nonetheless, starting a club in college can help you make friends who share similar interests and help advance your leadership, communication, and fundraising skills.
 You can check with the college's student community office to learn more about it.